 If your group is interested in heading to a nightclub, keep in mind that most require ticketed entry or cover charges.
 Your best option is to look for a local promoter to help get you into a club, as the cost could be half the price or even waived entirely.
 Promoters can be found all over the Strip, as their main job is to help bring crowds to the clubs.

 The Las Vegas Monorail is a secret gem and extremely helpful in getting around the Strip quickly.
 With stops putting you just steps away from some of the destination’s favorite resorts, why not save some time while taking a minute to kick back and enjoy the view?

 You also could opt to take a bus called The Deuce, a double-decker that is synonymous with the Strip at this point.
 It’s an extremely affordable option and stops at every hotel.

-Vegas doesn’t have to break the bank – it might end up being the most budget-friendly adventure you’ve had in a while!
-That’s the best part about Vegas – there’s always something for everyone and every wallet.
-For more budget-savvy things to do, check out our suggestions of free things to do in Las Vegas.
+Visiting Las Vegas doesn’t have to break the bank – it might end up being the most budget-friendly adventure you’ve had in a while!
+That’s the best part about Vegas – there’s always something for everyone.
+For more budget-savvy things to do, check out our suggestions of free things to do in Las Vegas and our various deals and packages.
 Start building that itinerary with electrifying entertainment, delicious dining and so much more!